mezzio/mezzio-hal/docs/book/v2/cookbook/path-segregated-uri-generation.md

 ## Virtual services

-Since version 1.1.0 of this package, and versions 3.1.0 of mezzio-router and 5.1.0 of mezzio-helpers, you can now pass additional constructor arguments to a number of factories to allow varying the service dependencies they look for.
+You can pass additional constructor arguments to a number of factories to allow varying the service dependencies they look for.

 In our example below, we will create an `Api` module.
 This module will have its own router, and be segregated in the path `/api`; all routes we create will be